In this tutorial, I am going to show you how to replace the elastic in a swimsuit with a self-tie waist bottom.

-Sewing the new elastic on legs and waist of the swim suit
+Sewing the new elastic on the legs and waist of the swimsuit

 This bottom has the front lined (image 7).
-The lining can be on the whole bottom, partually on the front or all over the front as it’s here.
+The lining can be on the whole bottom, partially on the front, or all over the front as it’s here.
 In any case, you might want to stitch the lining to the fashion fabric first so that they act like one fabric before you attach the elastic.

 Measure the amount of elastic you are going to need

-The next step is to measure how much elastic I am going to need for every section.
+The next step is to measure how much elastic I will need for every section.
 If this was a new swimsuit, the length of the elastic is usually given in the sewing instructions.
 But since this is not the case, we have to figure out the length of the elastic ourselves.